akuklev/HOCC/reedy-types.md

   𝟙par(m)
 ```

-Now let us show that we can also define the equipped category od `I`-algebras for every inductive type.
+It has been shown that the equvalences (≃) on the type of `I`-algebras for an inductive type `I` turn out
+to be `I`-algebra isomorphisms.
+Let us now derive the type of `I`-algebra homomorphisms making their type a
+category, and the type of `I`-algebra promorphisms.

 # Introducing prototypes